 Blaze is a renderer fully built with the DirectX Ray Tracing API at its core.
-It supports both ray & path tracing
+It supports both ray & path tracing.

 I started this personal project to expand my knowledge of DirectX and to learn how hardware accelerated ray tracing works on modern devices.
 Later on, I continued working on the project to replicate features of games that use DXR.